Deadline for submission: March 29th, 2019 AoE

 Context for Computer Scientists: MLHC is a machine learning conference, and we expect papers of the same level of quality as those that would be sent to a conference (rather than a workshop).
-One may choose to only have the abstract of the paper archived, but it is a violation of dual-submission policy to archive the full MLHC paper and then later submit the same paper to another conference.
+It is a violation of dual-submission policy to publish at MLHC and then later submit the same paper to another conference.
 Authors of accepted papers will be invited to present a spotlight and/or a poster on their work at the conference.

 (Of course, we hope that many papers have both clinicians and computer scientists involved!)B

 Before you get started, we encourage you read the content on “How to Write a Great MLHC Paper.”
 The example paper contains sample sections.
 A more machine-learning oriented paper may include more mathematical details, while a more application-focused paper may include more detailed cohort and study design descriptions.
 In all cases, papers should contain enough information for the readers to understand and reproduce the results.

 Reviewing for MLHC is double-blind: the reviewers will not know the authors’ identity and the authors will not know the reviewers’ identity.
 Do not include your names, your institution’s name, or identifying information in the initial submission.
 Wait for the camera-ready.
-While you should make every effort to anonymize your work -- e.g. write “In Doe et al. (2011), the authors…” rather than “In our previous work (Doe et al., 2011), we…” -- we realize that a reviewer may be able to deduce the authors’ identities based on the previous publications or technical reports on the web.
+While you should make every effort to anonymize your work -- e.g., write “In Doe et al. (2011), the authors…” rather than “In our previous work (Doe et al., 2011), we…” -- we realize that a reviewer may be able to deduce the authors’ identities based on the previous publications or technical reports on the web.
 This will not be considered a violation of the double-blind reviewing policy on the author’s part.

-Dual Submission and Archiving Policy
+Research Track - Dual Submission and Archiving Policy

 All submissions to MLHC must be novel work.
 You may not submit work that has been previously published, accepted for publication, or that has been submitted in parallel to other conferences.
 There are a few exceptions:

-- You may submit work that has only appeared at a conference or workshop without proceedings.
+You may submit work that has only appeared at a conference or workshop without proceedings.

-- You may submit work that has only been previously published as a technical report (e.g. on arXiv).
+You may submit work that has only been previously published as a technical report (e.g., on arXiv).

 Clinical Abstract Track

-- Clinical/translational successes: we seek abstracts about data and data analysis that resulted in new understanding and/or changes in clinical practice.
+Clinical/translational successes: we seek abstracts about data and data analysis that resulted in new understanding and/or changes in clinical practice.

-- Demonstrations: we seek exciting end-to-end tools that bring data and data analysis to the clinician/bedside.
+Demonstrations: we seek exciting end-to-end tools that bring data and data analysis to the clinician/bedside.